1878–79 United States House of Representatives elections

-The 1878–79 United States House of Representatives elections were held on various dates in various states between June 3, 1878 and September 3, 1879.
+The 1878–79 United States House of Representatives elections were held on various dates in various states between June 3, 1878, and September 3, 1879.
 Each state set its own date for its elections to the House of Representatives before or after the first session of the 46th United States Congress convened on March 18, 1879.
 Elections were held for all 293 seats, representing 38 states.
-This was the last election cycle that at least one state held its regular congressional election in an odd-numbered year.
+This was the last election cycle that at least one state held its regular congressional election in an oddnumbered year.

 These elections occurred in the middle of President Rutherford B. Hayes's term.
 With a sour economy as the nation's pressing issue, both major parties lost seats to the new Greenback Party, which was established to promote the long-term use of paper money as a solution to stop enormous economic fluctuations.
 The Democratic Party remained the largest party, but lost its majority.
 However, it allied with several independent politicians and was able to remain in power.
 This was the fourth and last recorded House election where both major parties lost seats at the same time.